XPath search field expression type plugin

 Features

-- Uses many regular XPath expression as defined by W3C
+• Uses many regular XPath expressions as defined by W3C

 Not all types of XPaths can be evaluated using this XPath extractor, due to its forward only stream reader.